Decoding New York's Hamptons

 Southampton, Watermill, East Hampton, Bridgehampton and Amagansett sit on the Atlantic side, while Sag Harbor and the Springs touch the bay.

 Montauk is at the very tip and is the only village that shares both bodies of water.
-It's got more of a beach town/surfer vibe compared with South Hampton's more suburban landscape.
+It's got more of a beach town/surfer vibe compared with Southampton's more suburban landscape.

 Regardless of location, the Hamptons have changed over the past decade.